Tired Of Etsy Fees? 11 Best Alternatives For 2026 (Perfect For Creators & Bloggers)

 #1 – Sellfy

-If you’re looking to move away from a seller’s marketplace and create your own store, Sellfy does a great job of bridging that gap.
+Sellfy is perfect if you’re looking to move away from a seller’s marketplace and create your own store.
+It does a great job of bridging the gap without any technical headaches.

 It’s a beginner-friendly tool that will allow you to create your own online store in just a few simple steps.
 You can start first by creating listings for your own products.
 You have a choice of listing physical products, digital products, and even print-on-demand products which gives you great versatility as a seller.